Closures & Hours Changes

 Top of the page

 In the days before you start your period, you may feel tense or emotional.
 You may gain water weight and feel bloated.
 You may have pain (cramps) in your abdomen, back, or legs that lasts a few hours or more.
-Your breasts may be tender, and your face may break out.
+Your breasts may be tender, and you may get acne.

 When you start your period, you'll notice a spot of blood on your underwear or when you use the bathroom.
 The flow of blood from your vagina is usually light at first and may get heavier for a few days before tapering off.
 The blood may be a brownish color at first and then turn brighter red.
 Your period will usually last 3 to 7 days each month.

-Ask your mom, a doctor, or a woman you trust for advice on using feminine products for the bleeding, such as tampons or pads.
-A tampon fits inside your vagina and is good to use when swimming or doing other physical activities.
+Use tampons, pads, or menstrual cups for bleeding.
+Ask someone you trust if you have questions about how to use them.
+Tampons and menstrual cups are placed inside your vagina and are good to use when you swim or do other physical activities.
 A pad has adhesive strips that help it stick to your underwear.
 You'll need to change tampons and pads regularly.
 Having a period won't prevent you from doing any of the activities you normally do.
 And no one will be able to tell when you're having one.

 Your period is part of your menstrual cycle, the time from the first day of your period to the first day of the next period.
 A normal menstrual cycle for teenagers can be anywhere from 21 days to 45 days.

 For the first year or two, your cycle may not be regular and you may not have a period sometimes.
 If you are underweight because of dieting or exercise, have a lot of stress in your life, or are overweight, your periods may be hard to predict.

 Your menstrual cycle makes it possible for you to get pregnant.
 Sometime around the middle of each cycle, you will ovulate, which means one of your ovaries will release an egg.
 You may have a slight discharge from your vagina or some spotting of blood when you ovulate.